 b.
 All the results are solely obtained by the use of slow shutter speed techniques, sometimes combined with creative zooms and provoked displaces;

 c.
-The duration and intensity of the moment is shaped by interacting with the camera through an emotional response.
+The duration and intensity of the moment are shaped by interacting with the camera through an emotional response.

 d.The resultant picture is commonly blurred and impressive, portraying not only the observed reality but also the impulses